Carmen María Montiel: Memoir

 Montiel wrote about physical and psychological abuses she survived during her marriage to her ex-husband in her 2020 memoir Stolen Identity: A Story of Love, Violence and Liberation.
 She describes the period she recounts as “the worst time of my life but also the most beautiful one” because, in her effort to protect herself and her children, she became closer to them and to her siblings who supported her.
 Montiel devotes much of her current philanthropic work to helping women who have endured domestic abuse.

-Charitable Work
+Charitable work

 In addition to “Las Misses” and her work on behalf of domestic-violence victims, Montiel has also performed philanthropic work for the United Way and the Rainforest Foundation.
-She chaired the Latin Women's Initiative luncheon in 2006 and the “Gala de las Americas” for the Institute of Hispanic Culture in 2008.
-She has also served on the board of Success Scholarships as well as on various committees of the Museum of Fine Arts of Houston, for which she organized the Latin Mecenas for the Museum's Latin American Art Department.
-She is currently on the Board of Directors of UNICEF, Virtuosi of Houston, Institute of Hispanic Culture of Houston, and the Advisory Board of the Latin Women Initiative.
+She chaired the Latin Women's Initiative luncheon in 2006 and the “Gala de las Americas” for the Institute of Hispanic Culture of Houston in 2008.
+She has also served on the board of Success Scholarships as well as on various committees of the Museum of Fine Arts of Houston, for which she organized the Latin Mecenas for the museum's Latin American Art Department.
+She is currently on the Board of Directors of UNICEF, Virtuosi of Houston Institute of Hispanic Culture of Houston, and the Advisory Board of the Latin Women Initiative.